Irish drone operator bins fast food for medical drops

 “Well it means an awful lot to me.
 I thought I’d never see the day that that would happen, that I wouldn’t have to be getting into my car and going into town to collect it,” she said.

-While Mana, which partnered with food delivery giant Just Eat on the postponed university project, hopes ultimately to replace road-based delivery, the COVID-19 project is personal to Healy and Mana’s staff of 23.
+While Manna, which partnered with food delivery giant Just Eat on the postponed university project, hopes ultimately to replace road-based delivery, the COVID-19 project is personal to Healy and Manna’s staff of 23.

 “My mother is 76 years old.
 If she was in Moneygall, I have no doubt whatsoever that she would be constantly going up to the shop and putting her life at risk,” said Healy, a former chief technology officer at online car hire brokerage CarTrawler.